Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "Multiple contacts," she warned, feeling predatory intelligence multiplying around their vessel.
 "It's calling for backup."

-"Of course it is," Willi said with grim resignation.
-"Because one sea monster wasn't enough excitement for today."

 But the ward array was drawing energy from the ocean itself now, using the creatures' own movements through water to strengthen protective barriers.
-The more force they applied, the stronger the defenses became—traditional magic working with natural principles rather than fighting them.
+The more force they applied, the stronger the defenses became, traditional magic working with natural principles rather than fighting them.

-Faced with defenses that grew stronger under attack and attracted by easier prey elsewhere, the creatures finally withdrew.
-Lin watched their bioluminescent patterns fade into the depths, feeling through the ward connection as supernatural predators decided to seek targets that couldn't turn their own strength against them.
+Faced with defenses that grew stronger under attack, the creatures finally withdrew.
+Lin watched their bioluminescent patterns fade into the depths, feeling through the ward connection as supernatural predators decided to seek easier prey elsewhere.

 "They're gone," she announced, allowing the runic array to return to its passive state as immediate danger passed.
 "The wards convinced them to hunt somewhere else."